 Bangkok is the starting place for many people, my home for 4 years, and a must do in this Thailand travel guide.

 As they say one night in Bangkok and the world’s your oyster right?
 Many people assume Bangkok is a just an interchange destination, however dig a little deeper and you will discover a diverse culture like nowhere else.

-From cycling in an urban oasis to exploring floating markets and night markets, there is enough here to keep you busy for weeks on end.
-Be sure to check out these top Bangkok related posts so that you can discover the city like a local.
+From cycling in an urban oasis to exploring floating markets, train markets and night markets, there is enough here to keep you busy for weeks on end.
+Be sure to check out my list of the best things to do near Bangkok or click and image below to discover the city like a local.

 The reason so many of us travel Thailand is the though of crystal clear waters, white sands and fresh coconuts.
 The Thai islands.

 How many islands are there in Thailand?
 No one is sure, not even Wikipedia!
 It is estimated there are over 1,000 islands dotted along the coast and throughout the sea!

 So many travelers think the islands are only in the south of Thailand.
 Don’t be fooled.
 There is a huge abundance of amazing islands in the provinces of Trat, Trang, Ranong, Rayong, Satun and Surat Thani.